Mandy Horvath: Work in filmography

 Horvath filmed with a team of documentarians in 2021.
 Producers- Francis Cronin, Edward John Drake, and cinemaphotographer Laffrey Witbrod.
-The filmmakers summitted Mount Kilimanjaro alongside Horvath and the Ahsante Tours team; the forthcoming documentary, with a working title changed from "Life Climb," to "Mandy Lady," details Mandy's life story and captures her ascent of Mount Kilimanjaro.
+The filmmakers summited Mount Kilimanjaro alongside Horvath and the Ahsante Tours team; the forthcoming documentary, with a working title changed from "Life Climb," to "Mandy Lady," details Mandy's life story and captures her ascent of Mount Kilimanjaro.
 The documentary is currently in post-production.